Christopher Knox was an investigator for the Department of Health in Miami-Dade. He says he did his job too well and was fired.

-Carmel Cafiero: "We never got an answer to that.
-Meanwhile, the Miami-Dade State Attorney's Office says both Knox and Figueredo were considered 'highly skilled and highly aggressive' by the prosecutor's office.
-Carmel Cafiero, 7News."
+Carmel Cafiero: “We never did get an answer to that.
+Meanwhile, the Miami-Dade State Attorney’s Office says both Knox and Figueredo, saying prosecutors considered them to be ‘highly skilled and highly aggressive.’
+Carmel Cafiero, 7News.”

 IF YOU HAVE A STORY FOR CARMEL TO INVESTIGATE: